hernanmd/ApplicationSecurity/repository/ApplicationSecurity.package/ASUser.class/README.md

 ASUser = Application Security User.
 Use this class if you do not have Person or User class in your model.

-firstname 		<String>		El nombre real de la persona lastname 		<String>		El apellido de la persona.. password :		<String>		Cadena encriptada que representa la contraseña. person : 		<Person>		Person asociado con este User. groups : 		<Collection>	De CAUserGroup de los grupos a los que pertenece el receptor.
+firstname 		<String>		Real name lastname 		<String>		Real surname password :		<String>		Crypted password person : 		<Person>		Associated Person class instance if exists groups : 		<Collection>	Groups where the user belongs
 eMail:			<String>
 address:		<String>